joaosodres/ignite-lab/README.md

-Projeto criado durante a semana do Ignite Lab
+Projeto criado durante a semana do Ignite Lab Event Platform